TEM-Gemini-Centre/TEMGeminiOntology/README.md

 # TEM Gemini Ontology (TEMGO)
 An EMMO-based application ontology that defines standardised procedures used within the TEM Gemini Centre.

+The ontology is available as a single turtle file on: https://tem-gemini-centre.github.io/TEMGeminiOntology/temgo.ttl

+A pre-inferred version is available on: https://tem-gemini-centre.github.io/TEMGeminiOntology/temgo-inferred.ttl

 ### Imported ontologies
 Version dependencies on imported ontologies: